technologiestiftung/qtrees-ai-data/README.md

 You can run them for remote use via:
 `docker-compose -f docker-compose.tools.yml up -d`

-### 4.4 Get data in python
+### 4.4 Get data in Python
-To connect to the database, run the following lines in python:
+To connect to the database, run the following lines in Python:

 ```
 from sqlalchemy import create_engine